Bunmi Makinwa

-Bunmi Makinwa (Yoruba: Bùnmi Mákínwá; born 1955) is the Chief Executive Officer of AUNIQUEI, a private entrepreneurial initiative in communication for leadership.
+Bunmi Makinwa (Yoruba: Bùnmi Mákínwá; born 1955) is a Nigerian freelance writer and business executive who is the Chief Executive Officer of Auniquei, a private entrepreneurial initiative in communication for leadership.
 He is a leader in management, communication, and development.

-Previously, he was the Africa Regional Director of the United Nations Population Fund (UNFPA); Director of UNAIDS New York Office; Director and Representative of UNAIDS to the Africa Union Commission in Addis Ababa.
+Previously, he was the Africa Regional Director of the United Nations Population Fund (UNFPA); He was also the Director of UNAIDS New York Office; Director and Representative of UNAIDS to the Africa Union Commission in Addis Ababa.
 He has worked for Family Health International (FHI), Programme for Appropriate Technology for Health (PATH) and World Health Organization.
 Makinwa was Nigeria's candidate for the post of Executive Director of UNFPA in 2010.
 He is currently the Chair of the Board of African Population and Health Research Center (APHRC).